SocialGouv/onvs/README.md

 yarn sealed-secrets
 ```

-You need to have a `.secrets.yml` file (which will be gitignore) a the project root, including the secrets uncrypted.
+You need to have a `.secrets.yml` file (which will be gitignored) a the project root, including the secrets uncrypted.

 Run the script : `yarn run seal-secrets`.